aws/aws-xray-sdk-dotnet/README.md

 AWSXRayRecorder.Instance.AddMetadata("my key", "my value");
 ```

 ### AWS Lambda support (.NET Core)

-You can create `Subsegment` inside lambda function.
+You can only create and close `Subsegment` inside a lambda function.
-*Note*: The AWS Lambda execution environment creates a `Segment` before the Lambda function is invoked, so a `Segment` cannot be created inside the Lambda function.
+*Note*: The AWS Lambda execution environment creates a `FacadeSegment` before the Lambda function is invoked, so a `Segment` cannot be created inside the Lambda function.

 ```csharp
 public string FunctionHandler(string input, ILambdaContext context)